capstone-projects-2024-fall/project-automated-plant-caregiver/documentation/docs/requirements/features-and-requirements.md

 ---

 # Functional Requirements
-## Pot to make automation possible
+## Pot to Hold Plant
 -   Able to hold an indoor plant
--   Holds Requiree Hardware in order to automate
+-   Holds Required Hardware in order to automate
 ## Remote Control of System
 -   Web page so it is accessible on any device with access to the web
 -   Able to control moisture, light, humidity, and temperature